BBaoVanC/libnamegen/README.md

 * Easy to use
 * Imported as module
 * Always tested before release
-* Supports latest three versions of Python 3
+* Officially supports latest two versions of Python 3

 ---